irmen/Pyro4/docs/source/nameserver.rst

 It automatically figures out where in your subnet it is running by doing a broadcast and returning the first Pyro name server that responds.

+There is a config item ``BROADCAST_ADDRS`` that contains a comma separated list of the broadcast addresses Pyro should use when doing a broadcast lookup.
+Depending on your network configuration, you may have to change this list to make the lookup work.
+It could be that you have to add the network broadcast address for the specific network that the name server is located on.

 .. note::
     Broadcast lookup only works if you started a name server that didn't bind on localhost.
     For instance, the name server started as an example in :ref:`nameserver-nameserver` was told to